Delano Howell

-Delano Andre Howell (born November 17, 1989) is a former strong safety.
+Delano Andre Howell (born November 17, 1989) is a former safety.
 He was originally signed by the Buffalo Bills as an undrafted free agent in 2012.
 Howell played his four years of college football at Stanford University first as a running back, before switching to safety.
 He is the younger brother of Dan Howell, who played football for the University of Washington.

 High school

 Howell attended William S. Hart High School in Newhall, California where he played football for the Indians as a running back and ran track as a sprinter, long jumper, and triple jumper.
 Rivals.com selected him as the number 16 all-purpose back in the country and was chosen by PrepStar to be part of the All-West Region for the class of 2008 as well as a first-team all-state selection.
 Howell set multiple school records in his time at Hart, including rushing yards (4,502), total touchdowns (82), points scored (494), and yards from scrimmage (5,930).
 He was named the 2007 CIF-Southern Section Northern Division Offensive Player of the Year.